akai-katto/dandere2x/README.md

 ## Methods

-Dandere2x is a novel method and algorithm for anime-specific and upscaling-specific compression targeted at reducing the GPU time needed to upscale a video.
+Dandere2x is an upscaling-specific compression algorithm targeted at reducing the GPU time needed to upscale a video.
 Without going in-depth into the tools used, the following image summarizes the dandere2x process, and how it uses previous frames to create future frames.

 ![Image of Dandere2x](https://i.imgur.com/7cqZz4I.png)